Music Facilities at the College

 We have two very good instruments on the main Queen’s Lane site:

-- a world-class 2008 Steinway B in the Wolfson (our main dining hall) – the next size down from a full-size concert grand, and
+- a beautiful 2008 Steinway B in the Wolfson (our main dining hall) – the next size down from a full-size concert grand, and

-- a Bechstein Concert 8, commonly held to be the best upright piano in the world, in the Old Dining Hall.
+- a Bechstein Concert 8 in the Old Dining Hall.

-The main organ in the Chapel, built by Wood of Huddersfield, is ideal for exploring the repertoire of the German baroque and is also used to accompany the chapel choir in the more traditional choral repertoire.
+The main organ in the Chapel, built by Wood of Huddersfield, is ideal for exploring the repertoire of the German baroque and is also used to accompany the chapel choir in diverse choral repertoire.

-We also have a new chamber organ made by Robin Jennings which sits by the altar.
-It is appropriate for both the scale and age of the building (which was consecrated in 1682) and enhances our repertoire of seventeenth-century music, particularly the verse anthems of composers like Gibbons, Tomkins, Purcell and Blow.
+We also have a chamber organ made by Robin Jennings which sits by the altar.
+It is appropriate for both the scale and age of the building (which was consecrated in 1682) and enhances our repertoire of seventeenth-century music, particularly the verse anthems of composers such as Gibbons, Tomkins, Purcell and Blow.

-At the discretion of the Chaplain, the Chapel may be used for practice for organ, piano, choral and instrumental music, noting that this is a consecrated space and there is an expectation of due reverence.
+At the discretion of the Chaplain, and the Director of Music, the Chapel may be used for practice for organ, piano, harpsichord, choral and instrumental music, noting that this is a consecrated space and there is an expectation of due reverence.

 Audio and Video Recording Equipment

 The Director of Music has a Sony Music Video Recorder (designed especially for musicians) and tripod, plus a collection of high quality audio recording equipment and software.
-Students are welcome to borrow these to record their music performances.
+Students may borrow these to record their music performances.